 Cryptocurrency is gaining popularity as an asset class.
 Every day you hear people talk about bitcoin, litecoin, onecoin and so many more.
-In fact to most people in Nigeria, cryptocurrency is gradually becoming their most preferred investment option when considering asset classes to invest in.
+In fact to most people, cryptocurrency is fast becoming their most preferred investment option when considering what investment to buy.

 But what is a cryptocurrency?

 That is what this post tries to explain.
 If you are new to cryptocurrency, you will understand what it is and know why it is called the new face of money, after reading this post.